Elliot-Akande/restaurant-page/README.md

 # Restaurant Page

-The aim of the project was to make a functional multi page Restaurant website using *WebPack* to bundle files.
+The aim of this project was to create a functional, multi-page Restaurant website using *WebPack* to bundle files.

 ## Built With